hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

     stmts: [],
 }
 ```

 ## Middle Intermediate Representation (MIR)

-Next compilation step of the Rust is Middle Intermadiate Representation which is easy to build with using `unpretty`.
-Compiler supports various type of `unpretty` outputs.
+The following compilation step of the Rust is Middle Intermediate Representation which is easy to build using `unpretty.` Compiler supports various types of `unpretty` outputs.
 Those are for MIR is:

 ```Rust
 `mir`           (the HIR), `hir,identified`,